-I am heartbroken and disturbed by the immense suffering and loss of innocent life.
+“I am heartbroken and deeply disturbed by the immense suffering and loss of innocent life.
 The images we’ve seen and the stories we’ve heard are devastating.
 Entire families have been lost.
 Children, parents, grandparents—gone.
 What’s happening in Gaza is not only a tragedy—it’s a profound humanitarian catastrophe.
 No community should be made to suffer like this.

-Food, water, and medicine must never be used as political tools.
+De-escalation is essential to stop the violence, protect civilians, and allow critical humanitarian aid, especially food, to flow safely and without delay.Food, water, and medicine must never be used as political tools.
 The protection of civilians and humanitarian workers must be paramount, and all parties must uphold international humanitarian law.
 We continue to press for unimpeded access to deliver life-saving aid—including food, clean water, and emergency medical care.
+Humanitarian organizations are struggling to deliver urgently needed food and medical supplies because of ongoing restrictions from the Israeli government.
+These barriers are blocking life-saving aid from reaching people in desperate need.
+It’s a clear violation of international humanitarian law, and it must stop.

 Canada has been among the first to respond with humanitarian support, and we are committed to continuing these efforts.
 As a middle power, we have a responsibility to push for peace and dignity.

-We continue to call for the immediate release of all hostages held by Hamas.
+At the same time, we continue to call for the immediate release of all hostages held by Hamas.
 Their continued captivity is unacceptable and must end.

 Here at home, I know from calls and emails to my office that many in Dartmouth—Cole Harbour are feeling the deep weight of this crisis.
 At the same time, we are seeing a rise in both antisemitism and anti-Muslim hate.
 We must stand united against all forms of hate and division in our community.

-I will continue to share updates from the Government of Canada on this page when I can.
+I will continue to share updates from the Government of Canada on this page when I can.”

 —Darren